usnistgov/5gdeploy/netdef-compose/README.md

 Note: the spaces around `|` are optional but they must be consistent.
 You can either have spaces around every `|` symbol (effectively `" | "` is the delimiter) or none of them.
-The minimatch patterns can container `|` symbol, only if the delimiter `|` symbols have spaces around them.
+The minimatch patterns can contain `|` symbol, only if the delimiter `|` symbols have spaces around them.

 ## Metrics Collection with Prometheus and Grafana